‘608 Brunswick Street, Fortitude Valley’

 Then I say ‘I’m going now’.
 Jeremiah says ‘No, I like talking to you.
 What else do you have to say?’

 I went to ask him more but he pulled me up and said ‘who are you and where are you from?’.
-I said I grew up in Moggill.
+I said I grew up on a farm in Moggill.
 He introduced himself as Jeremiah and said he was a Pitjantjatjara man from Alice Springs.

 ‘A country boy’ he said.
 I say that it was a dairy farm and J starts mimicking the milking of a cow I said yes my mum used to milk the cows.
 This is all before machines.
 J tells the story of his Irish grandfather who had cattle down in the Snowy just before the Snowy Mountains Scheme.
 His place was near Jindabyne.
 A man turns up and says ‘I’m gonna buy your property’.
 The next day, the contract signed and the price given, grandad died.
 ‘He died’.
 Granny said that the place was his whole life, the property, the cattle.
 He got money and was told to move out – next day he was dead.